Yeeyash/refresh-rate-switcher/README.md

 The project is built on **.NET 8.0-Windows**.
 It utilizes `EnumDisplaySettings` and `ChangeDisplaySettingsEx` to interact with the Windows display driver.

 ## 🛠️ Current Development Note (Contributors Needed!)
-We are currently working on transitioning to a **True Single-File Executable**.
+We are currently working on expanding the active display constraints.
 * **Current state**: The app only detects the display currently in use and does not work for multiple displays/monitors.
 * **Goal**: app should detect all displays, provide available refresh rates for the current resolution.